 Taste Vancouver Walking Tours (20% off all tours)

-This award-winning series of culinary walking tours subscribe to the simple motto of offering more yum and fun!
+This award-winning culinary walking tour series subscribes to the simple motto of offering more yum and fun!
 And it’s included in the Vancouver City Pass.

-Enjoy a mouth-watering foodie experience that takes you on a journey through Vancouver’s most trendy neighborhoods.
+Enjoy a mouth-watering foodie experience that takes you on a journey through Vancouver’s most trendy neighbourhoods.

-Salmon Fishing Charters (save 10% on half/full day charters)
+Salmon Fishing Charters (save 10% with the Vancouver tourism passport)

 Some of the largest salmon runs in the world return to the waters of the Salish Sea, right outside Vancouver.

-As a result, local anglers are blessed with virtual year round access to five species of salmon, in addition to an extensive variety of groundfish.
+As a result, local anglers are blessed with virtual year-round access to five species of salmon and a wide variety of groundfish.

-If you’d like test the waters Pacific Angler Fishing Charters offers guided tours that will provide you with the opportunity to catch a 50 lb Chinook right on Vancouver’s door step.
+If you’d like to test the waters, Pacific Angler Fishing Charters offers guided tours that will grant you the chance to catch a 50 lb Chinook right on Vancouver’s doorstep.